Brennall/HFH-SRD/Chapter07.md

    The gp value of divine power can be substituted for an equivalent value of precious materials used to create a magic item, perform a ritual spell, create a construct, or grant undeath.

-### Divine power can only be applied to magical research projects that are in furtherance of the goals of the divine spellcaster’s patron deity (Judge’s discretion).
+### Divine power can only be applied to magical research projects that are in furtherance of the goals of the divine spellcaster's patron deity (Judge's discretion).
 Divine power is ephemeral and cannot be stored.
 It is only accumulated while the divine spellcaster is actively working on an eligible magical research project, and must be spent during the project.
 Any divine power remaining when the magical research is finished is lost.

 ### Congregations

 Lawful divine spellcasters earn divine power drawn by building congregations of faithful worshippers.
 Every fifty congregants earns the caster 10gp worth of divine power per week of faithful worship.

 To qualify as congregants, characters must be of the same alignment as the divine spellcaster, worship his deity, and consider the divine spellcaster to be their spiritual advisor.
-A divine spellcaster’s party members, henchmen and followers may form the core of his congregants.
+A divine spellcaster's party members, henchmen and followers may form the core of his congregants.
 Divine spellcasters can recruit additional congregants by performing charitable deeds, sending out missionaries, and constructing temples.
-Each month, calculate the value of the spellcaster’s proselytizing:
+Each month, calculate the value of the spellcaster's proselytizing:

 ###    The gp value of all spells charitably cast on behalf of peasants by the spellcaster or his henchmen or followers (using the costs for spells from the Spell Availability by Market table in the Hirelings, Henchmen, Mercenaries, and Specialists section);